 If not a cure-all, yoga is often touted as the Swiss Army knife of fitness.

-The idea of today’s yoga exercise sequences seems to be that what makes “a true yogic practice unique is that its focus is on sustained feeling of freedom and wholeness,” according to Alanna Kaivalya, author of “Myths of the Asanas: The Stories at the Heart of the Yoga Tradition”.
+The idea behind today’s yoga exercise sequences seems to be that what makes “a true yogic practice unique is that its focus is on sustained feeling of freedom and wholeness,” according to Alanna Kaivalya, author of “Myths of the Asanas: The Stories at the Heart of the Yoga Tradition”.

 The only problem with having a million dollars is that there are always a million guys trying to take it away from you.
 That’s where aparigraha comes in handy.
-It is one of the ten yamas and niyamas, the moral and ethical guidelines of the practice.
+It is one of the ten yamas and niyamas, the guidelines of the practice.
 It basically translates to non-greed, non-possessiveness, and invokes the frugal gene.

 Since the rich are always complaining that being rich is harder than it looks, yoga might be a big help for them.

-Yoga is like old-time religion, even though it isn’t a religious practice.
+Yoga is like an old-time religion, even though it isn’t a religious practice.
+It is old-time.
 It’s got its hand on the gospel plow.
 But most of what is known as yoga today is largely about being led through a workout on a mat, with an emphasis on paying attention to your breath, and maybe a dollop of meditation to round things out.
 There’s no magic to it, but there is a healthy dose of hocus pocus involved.

-For a long time, as yoga was booming in the modern world, the third limb of the practice was venerated for its timelessness.
-It was said that the postures were thousands of years old.
+For a long time, as yoga was booming in the modern world, the third limb of the practice was extolled for its timelessness.
+It was said the postures were thousands of years old.
 They had been burnished honed systematized to perfection.
 When Mark Singleton wrote “Yoga Body: The Origins of Modern Posture Practice” several years ago the genie was out of the bottle.
 It turns out almost everything being done on yoga mats had been invented in the past one hundred years-or-so.

 A hundred years ago what is today taught and practiced on yoga mats far and wide was something else.
 It was Danish calisthenics British Army exercises YMCA strength work and Indian wrestling.
 It was a little bit of everything.